liamross/developmental/content/blog/i18n-in-a-react-application/index.md

 the provider.
 Anything that consumes the context has access to both of those functions, which means that any child can set the language, or translate a key.

-## Great, Let's Make It Better
+## Great, let's make it better

-So hooks have unlocked a bunch of ways to simplify how components are written, while still selectively optimizing how functions within them are memoized.
+So you got it working, but there are many ways to improve the performance.
+Hooks have unlocked a bunch of ways to simplify how components are written, while still selectively optimizing how functions within them are memoized.
 While this is useful for optimization, it is extremely important, even vital when using context.
 When components consume functions or variables from the context value, and then use them inside of a `useEffect`, it's important that these values do not update unless they absolutely need to, as every update will trigger the `useEffect`.
 Here are some optimizations we can do.

 ```jsx{13-16,18-28,30-36}
 import React from 'react';